aosabook/500lines/typesetting-engine/CHAPTER.rst

 If we ask ourselves the question: “From a certain breakpoint, what are the next feasible breakpoints?”, we can imagine a graph where the nodes are the breakpoints and there is an edge between nodes A and B if B is a feasible breakpoint right after the breakpoint A. Please note that this graph is acyclic, because the nodes along a path have increasing positions.

 Knowing this graph, it is easy to compute efficiently the shortest path, if we regard the demerits as distances.
-But here, the algorithm really is original because we compute the best path *while* constructing the DAG.
+But here, the algorithm really is original because we compute the best path *while* constructing the directed acyclic graph (DAG).
 To be precise, we maintain a linked list of breakpoints that are part of the DAG.

 Bonus Features
 --------------